-Greek Pasta Salad + the best Greek dressing = the best Greek Pasta Salad of our life!
+Greek Pasta Salad + the best Greek dressing = the best Greek Pasta Salad of your life!

 Greek Pasta Salad Recipe

-- Taste even better the next day, or the next day . . .
+- It taste even better the next day, or the next AKA superb leftovers.

-- It’s a quick chop and throw together side no need to heat up the kitchen or light the BBQ
+- It’s a quick chop and throw together side.

-- Can be made into a meal by itself with a few more ingredients
+- It can be made into a meal by itself by adding a protein.

 - It’s enveloped in Sun-dried Tomato Greek Dressing!